-Before you fill the freshwater system it is vital that it be properly disinfected.
+After initial installation of the freshwater system, component replacement, or long-term storage, it is vital that it be properly disinfected.
+To disinfect:

-The following procedure is recommended to disinfect the freshwater system:

-- Flush the entire system thoroughly by allowing potable water to flow through it. - Drain the system completely.

-- Fill the entire system with an approved disinfecting solution (check with your dealer for recommendations) and follow the method prescribed by the manufacturer. - After disinfecting, drain the entire system. - Flush the entire system thoroughly several more times with potable water. - Fill with potable water.
+- Flush entire system thoroughly by allowing potable water to flow through it. - Drain system completely. - Fill entire system with a chlorine solution strength of at least 100 parts per million.
+Allow to stand for one hour - Drain entire system. - Flush system thoroughly with potable water. - Fill with potable water.

-This should be done annually or before using the system if it has been laid up for an extended amount of time.